etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

   * The above code does not set an explicit user context.
 The user context is set automatically when running the above code in Etendo Classic.
 However, in other environments, it has to be set explicitly, see  here  for more information.
   * There is a BPGroup class which models the data of the _c_bp_group_ table.
 This class has type safe getters and setters for all the data in this table.
-  * A factory (the Etendo Provider) is used to create an instance of the BPGroup class.
+  * A factory (the OBProvider) is used to create an instance of the BPGroup class.
-  * The Etendo DAL service is the main entry point into the Data Access Layer, it offers save, remove and query functionality.
-The Etendo DAL API is discussed in more detail below.
+  * The OBDal service is the main entry point into the Data Access Layer, it offers save, remove and query functionality.
+The OBDal API is discussed in more detail below.

 The code snippet above also shows that you don't need to work with SQL or JDBC to work with the data from the database.
 As a developer, you work